Understanding the Detailed Floor Plan of a Residence: An In-Depth Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's begin looking at the first floor plan for the residence.
 Again, on the bottom right corner of the sheet is the title block.
 You can see that we're on page A1.0.
-The graphic area for the house is in through here.
+The graphic area for the house is here.

-What you'll also notice is that there is a graphic scale that's down there.
+What you'll also notice is that there is a graphic scale down there.
 So let's zoom in on that area.
 You can see that it's showing 0,1 foot, 2 foot, 3,4, up to 8 feet.

 Now, the general rule is that you never scale off the drawings.
 If you have a question, you contact the architect, you contact the designer, and you say, what's the dimension from here to here?
 You do not measure it yourself.
-But the graphic scale tends to be a very good way of letting people roughly guesstimate information.
+But the graphic scale tends to be a very good way of letting people roughly estimate information.

 Now, as we start developing into the building, you will notice a lot of similarities from what we've covered before in that you have the building, you have dimensions that go around the building.
 Now, let me talk to you about some of the procedures in how dimensions normally work.
 You can see that on this top row, we have three rows of dimensions.